trien-hong/ChromeHttpRequestBlocker/README.md

     * Added confirmation to see if the user really wants to clear their patterns
 * Change some of the styling and layout
     * Moved the majority of buttons to the bottom
+    * Moved some of the custom CSS to a seperate file
     * Added a scroll down when adding new sites
     * Added titles when hovering over certain elements
     * Added "borders" to better help seperate different elements
     * Removed some of the unnecessary or extra padding/margin from Bootstrap
-    * Moved custom CSS to a different file